 1. Clean website design

 Your business website is pretty much your main marketing tool.
 If you’ve already got a website, is it clean, clear and easy to navigate?
 If not, it’s definitely time to focus on creating a new look & feel.
-WordPress is a great tool but if you’re not a designer or WordPress expert I would probably suggest getting someone qualified to do the initial set up, adding all the necessary functionality and features to make sure it’s the perfect advertisement for you and your business.
+WordPress hosted on 123 Reg is a great combination but if you’re not a designer or WordPress expert I would probably suggest getting someone qualified to do the initial set up, adding all the necessary functionality and features to make sure it’s the perfect advertisement for you and your business.

 2. Stand out of key information

 When you look at the homepage of your website how easy is it for potential clients to find the key information?
 Just because a visitor arrives on your website it doesn’t mean they’re prepared to hang around for ages looking for the information they want.
 Time is short – if they are serious about needing a VA they’ll be serious about getting all the details immediately.
 If they can’t find them, they’ll go elsewhere.

 This is the most important aspect of any VA website.
 If your website is a few years old, make sure you refreshed the content to reflect your current skill set and experience.
 Take some time to read the content properly.
 You may have written it a while ago and realise now that it doesn’t sell your services as well as it could.
 Ensure you’ve included the keywords and phrases you’re targeting to enhance your SEO.
 Add recent client testimonials as potential new clients will look to these for an unbiased opinion of your service.
 Are your rates up-to-date?
 All contact details are clearly shown?
 And finally, don’t forget to check all internal and external links are working.